 3. Proof-of-Work vs. Proof-of-Stake

 The Proof of Work (PoW) system is one of the most important algorithms in blockchain technology.
-It’s used by most of the cryptocurrencies, including Bitcoin and Ethereum.
+It is used by most cryptocurrencies, including Bitcoin and Ethereum.

 But Ethereum is approaching a hard fork, with its developers having announced a change from PoW to PoS several months ago.
 In May 2018, Ethereum released its much-anticipated Casper update, a hybrid PoW/PoS mechanism that will help make the transition to PoS smoother.

 How does PoW work?

 All the transaction in the Bitcoin blockchain are grouped in a memory pool (known as mempool).
 And all these transactions need validation.